vivmk/techaware/content/posts/burp-suite-pro.md

 #### How to open the installed Burp Suite Pro?

-- Open Notepad and paste the following command in it:
+- Search `Notepad` in the Windows search bar, and open it and paste the following command:

   `java -javaagent:BurpSuiteLoader_v2020.9.jar -noverify -jar burpsuite_pro_v2020.9.jar`

-- Now save the file as Burp.bat
+- Go to `File > Save As...` and open the extracted folder again.
+Save the file there as: `BurpLoader.bat` .
+Remember to select `All Files` in the `Save as type` option.
-- Open that file whenever you want to open Burp.
+- Double click on `BurpLoader.bat` file whenever you want to open Burp Suite.

 ---